jasongrimes/lamp-backup/README.md

 ## Install the tools

 The following commands will copy the lamp-backup `sbin` and `etc` directories into `/usr/local`.
+It's safe to upgrade an existing installation this way too, since your existing config files won't get overwritten.

     INSTALL_DIR=/usr/local;
     cd /tmp;